jnbdz/java-quickstarts/performance/README.md

 > **NOTE:** Flags affected by the env is called *ergonomics*.

+- JVM from Oracle and OpenJDK sites is called the "product" build of the JVM

 ## Client Class and Server Class
 - Java ergonomics is based on the notion that some machines are "client" class and some are "server" class
     - Map directly to the compiler (for specific platform)